 Frießinger Mühle is, of course, in possession of an energy certificate according to ISO 50001.

 Our flour mill is thus one of the most energy efficient plants in the industry!

 The resulting by-product from the grinding process- the so called bran- is pressed into Frießinger Mühle bran pellets.
 For the purpose of the environment, in 2003 a facility for the palletisation of bran was built, and as result transportation by sea became possible.

 The ideal location of Frießinger Mühle directly on the Neckar allows there to be on a regular basis the transportation of, depending on the size of the ship, up to 2000 tons of bran pellets by sea.
 This relieves the streets of extra pollution and protects the environment, due to the fact that on average one boatload is equivalent to that of 80 trucks.

-This results in a CO2 saving of 80% through ship transportation over conventional loading onto trucks.
+This results in a considerable CO2 saving through ship transportation over conventional loading onto trucks.

 Regionalism and the future of the mill in Bad Wimpfen

-The Frießinger Mühle covers 90% of your need for top quality wheat regionally, of which more than over 50% are contract farmers.
-Additionally our spelt, which is acquired from 5 of it’s own sites, originates from 90% of the surrounding agriculture.
+The Frießinger Mühle covers more than 90% of your need for top quality wheat regionally, of which more than over 50% are contract farmers.
+Additionally our spelt, which is acquired from 5 of it’s own sites, originates mainly from the surrounding agriculture.

 To this end, Frießinger Mühle maintains existing long term cultivation contracts, with the aim of establishing a transparent supply chain from beginning to end, and the desire that the cultivation of bread cereals also has a regional future.